gSchool/ada-pre-course/01-pre-ada01/00-starter/00-starter.md

 ## Due Dates

-* You should complete Units 1-3, Getting Started through Arrays, Loops and Boolean Zen by **August 11th**
+* You are expected to complete Units 1-3, Getting Started through Arrays, Loops and Boolean Zen by **August 11th**
-* You **should** complete the entire course on Monday August 24th to attend Ada Cohort 14.
+* You are expected to complete the entire course on Monday August 24th to attend Ada Cohort 14.

 ### !end-callout